-And such a ride!
-Falling water was everywhere.
-We rode above the clouds, under the clouds, and through the clouds! and every now and then a shaft of sunshine penetrated like a search-light to the depths yawning beneath us, or flashed upon some pinnacle of the crater-rim thousands of feet above.
-At every turn of the trail a waterfall or a dozen waterfalls, leaping hundreds of feet through the air, burst upon our vision.
+Ditch, we quickly lost our apprehension of depth.
+The ceaseless iteration of height and depth produced a state of consciousness in of the trail a waterfall or a dozen waterfalls, leaping hundreds of feet through the air, burst upon our vision.
 At our first night's camp, in the Keanae Gulch, we counted thirty-two waterfalls from a single viewpoint.
 The vegetation ran riot over that wild land.
 There were forests of koa and kolea trees, and candlenut trees; and then there were the trees called ohia-ai, which bore red mountain apples, mellow and juicy and most excellent to eat.
 Wild bananas grew everywhere, clinging to the sides of the gorges, and, overborne by their great bunches of ripe fruit, falling across the trail and blocking the way.
-And over the forest surged a sea of green life, the climbers of a thousand varieties, some that floated airily, in lacelike filaments, from the tallest branches others that coiled and wound about the trees like huge serpents; and one, the ei-ei, that was for all the world like a climbing palm, swinging on a thick stem from branch to branch and tree to tree and throttling the supports whereby it climbed.
+And over the forest surged a sea of green life, the climbers of a thousand varieties, some that floated airily, in lacelike filaments, from the tallest branches others that coiled and wound about the trees like huge serpents; swinging on a thick stem from branch to branch and tree to tree and throttling the supports whereby it climbed.
 Through the sea of green, lofty tree-ferns thrust their great delicate fronds, and the lehua flaunted its scarlet blossoms.
 Underneath the climbers, in no less profusion, grew the warm-coloured, strangely-marked plants that in the United States one is accustomed to seeing preciously conserved in hot-houses.
 In fact, the ditch country of Maui is nothing more nor less than a huge conservatory.
 Every familiar variety of fern flourishes, and more varieties that are unfamiliar, from the tiniest maidenhair to the gross and voracious staghorn, the latter the terror of the woodsmen, interlacing with itself in tangled masses five or six feet deep and covering acres.
 Never was there such a ride.
 For two days it lasted, when we emerged into rolling country, and, along an actual wagon-road, came home to the ranch at a gallop.
 I know it was cruel to gallop the horses after such a long, hard journey; but we blistered our hands in vain effort to hold them in.
 That's the sort of horses they grow on Haleakala.
-At the ranch there was great festival of cattle-driving, branding, and horse-breaking.
+At the ranch there was great festival of cattledriving, branding, and horse-breaking.
 Overhead Ukiukiu and Naulu battled valiantly, and far above, in the sunshine, towered the mighty summit of Haleakala.